noir-lang/noir/docs/docs/about_aztec/roadmap/features_initial_ldt.md

 ## `aztec.js`

-A typescript wrapper for making RPC calls to an Aztec LDT node.
+A typescript wrapper for making RPC calls to an Aztec Sandbox node.

 - Similar in purpose to `web3.js`/`ethers.js`/`viem`, but for interacting with Aztec Network nodes.
 The RPC interface for an Aztec node is necessarily different from that of an Ethereum node, because it deals with encrypted transactions and state variables.
 - A library for public/private key management.